nyu-mll/jiant/README.md

 To activate the environment run ``source activate jiant``, and to deactivate run ``source deactivate``

-To use [fastText](https://github.com/facebookresearch/fastText) models and embeddings, download the [pretrained vectors](https://fasttext.cc/docs/en/english-vectors.html) or the trained English [model](https://fasttext.cc/docs/en/pretrained-vectors.html) (note: 9.6G). fastText will also need to be built in the jiant environment following [these instructions](https://github.com/facebookresearch/fastText#building-fasttext-for-python).

 ## Downloading data

 The repo contains a convenience python script for downloading all GLUE data and standard splits.